 It is important that measures be implemented in all settings to reduce the risk of transmission of COVID-19.
-This includes, but is not limited to ensuring: physical distancing, masking, barrier use (where appropriate), proper hand hygiene and respiratory etiquette, enhanced cleaning and disinfecting, records management and building maintenance.
+This includes, but is not limited to ensuring: physical distancing, barrier use (where appropriate), proper hand hygiene and respiratory etiquette, enhanced cleaning and disinfecting, records management and building maintenance.
 Schools and school authorities must also follow the requirements set out in the General Operational Guidance and CMOH orders in effect.

-Zone Medical Officers of Health (MOHs) and their designates are available to support school authorities throughout the province.
-Their role is to provide guidance on communicable disease risk as well as risk management.
+Zone Medical Officers of Health (MOHs) and their designates are available to provide guidance on communicable disease risk and risk management.
 If you have concerns, need specific guidance, or have questions about how to apply the measures in this document, please contact Environmental Public Health in your Zone for assistance (see Appendix A).